Forming Public Policies

 - Health care

-- Ensuring that our democracy works better for us all
+- Ensuring that our democracy works better for all

 We publish these policies every two years in The Policy Book: AARP Public Policies.

-On behalf of AARP, AARP Services (ASI) strives to be an advocate in the marketplace for the 50 and over population.
-AARP Services encourages companies to consider the role they play in effecting positive social change by building or tailoring quality products and services that help those 50 and over live their lives to the fullest.
+On behalf of AARP, AARP Services Inc. (ASI) strives to be an advocate in the marketplace for the 50 and over population.
+ASI encourages companies to consider the role they play in affecting positive social change by building or tailoring quality products and services that help those 50 and over live their lives to the fullest.

-AARP and AARP Services regularly seek input from members and conducts research to identify which products and services would be of most value.
-AARP Services is responsible for looking into possible new offerings, perform quality control with regard to providers and monitor the satisfaction of members who use AARP-branded products and services.
+AARP and ASI regularly seek input from members; they also conduct research to identify which products and services would be of most value.
+ASI is responsible for looking into possible new offerings, performing quality control with regard to providers and monitoring the satisfaction of members who use AARP-branded products and services.

-Products, Services and Discounts benefits are managed with four key principles in mind:
+Products, services and discount benefits are managed with four key principles in mind:

 - Affordability — AARP-branded products are not necessarily the least expensive, but they offer recognizable value at a competitive price thanks to responsible product design and efficient operations.

-- Quality — Through AARP Services, AARP makes sure its branded products and services consistently meet high standards of quality for members.
+- Quality — Through ASI, AARP makes sure its branded products and services consistently meet high standards of quality for members.

 - Simplicity — AARP-branded offerings deliver information about features, benefits and regulations that members can easily understand and take advantage of.

-- Accessibility — AARP looks for products with the broadest geographic distribution, the most generous acceptance policies so they benefit as many 50 and over Americans as possible.
+- Accessibility — AARP looks for products with the broadest geographic distribution and broad acceptance policies so they benefit as many 50+ Americans as possible.